 While Bank of America may have a history dating back to 1904, its auto loan application experience is refreshingly modern.
 With the ability to apply for an auto loan online and even receive approval in just 60 seconds, a loan through Bank of America is an appealing option.
 If you’re going to shop for a new car or want to refinance an existing auto loan, this company has options to help.

 There are a few major advantages to a Bank of America loan, including the ability to repay the loan early without facing any penalties.
-The company offers loans for both new and used vehicles, as well as refinancing and lease buyouts.
+In addition, the company offers loans for both new and used vehicles, as well as refinancing and lease buyouts.
 The advertised annual percentage rates (APRs) are competitive, too.

-Whether you’re just getting started with the process of buying a vehicle or are looking to shop around for the best loan rates, a Bank of America auto loan is worth consideration.
+Whether you’re just getting started with the process of buying a vehicle or are looking to shop around for the best loan rates, a Bank of America car loan is worth consideration.

-If you’re ready to apply for an auto loan, you’ll need some standard information about your finances:
+If you’re ready to apply for a car loan, you’ll need some standard information about your finances:

 - Personal information like your home address, date of birth, citizenship, and Social Security number

 - Income information and information about your housing situation

 - Your desired loan amount and information on the car that you’re buying, if you’ve already found a car

 Loan applicants must be at least 18 years old and U.S. citizens, resident aliens, or non-resident aliens.

 This loan approval includes a 30-day rate lock, so you have plenty of time to shop and find the vehicle that’s right for you.
 If you’re trying to decide the total loan amount you can afford or what monthly payments work for you, Bank of America’s auto loan calculator can help.
 You can see how different loan amounts affect your monthly payments based on the interest rate that you’re pre-approved to receive.
 And if you want to refinance a loan, the auto loan refinance calculator can help you determine your potential savings.